 International flights

-You should plan to fly into Jomo Kenyatta International Airport in Nairobi, Kenya, and depart from Kilimanjaro International Airport.
+You should plan to fly into Jomo Kenyatta International Airport in Nairobi, Kenya (NBO), and depart from Kilimanjaro International Airport (JRO).

 The trip officially starts the evening of November 4th, but if you're traveling across an ocean consider arriving a day or two early, so you have time to relax and adjust to the local time zone.
-If you decide to arrive early, let us know and we'll help you with the arrangements.
+If you decide to arrive early, there is an option to have us arrange accommodation for you in the Add-on section.

 In November, the weather in Kenya and Tanzania is typically warm with some rainfall.
 In Kenya, temperatures range from the mid-60s to mid-80s°F, while in Tanzania, they hover around the mid-70s to low 80s°F. Both countries experience moderate rainfall during this time.